hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/tenant-onboarding-self-service.md

 Once a new account is registered, Keycloak should recognize it, allowing the user to log in and obtain the access token.

-Run this command to log in and get the access token
+Run this command to log in and get the access token.

 ```bash
 curl -X 'POST' \